 What is the Discounted Dividend Model (DDM)?

-This model is based on the assumption of the intrinsic value of a stock showing the value of all future cash flows generated by a security.
+The Dividiend Discount Model assumes that the intrinsic value of a stock showing the value of all future cash flows generated by a security.
 At the same time, dividends are the positive cash flows generated by the company and distributed to shareholders.
 This provides an easy way to calculate a fair share price.